Pantera: 1991–1995: Vulgar Display of Power and Far Beyond Driven

 Pantera's unique "groove" style came to fruition with their sixth studio album, titled Vulgar Display of Power, recorded in 1991 and released on February 25, 1992.
 On this album, the power metal falsetto vocals were replaced with a hardcore-influenced shouted delivery and heavier guitar sound, which firmly cemented the band's popularity among mainstream and underground fans alike.
 Two other singles from the album became two of Pantera's most notable ballads: "This Love", a haunting piece about lust and abuse, and "Hollow", somewhat reminiscent of "Cemetery Gates" from the previous album.
 The band would play the song "Domination" (from Cowboys from Hell) leading into the ending of "Hollow" (what is roughly the last 2:30 of the album version), forming a medley referred to as "Dom/Hollow", as can be heard on the band's 1997 live album Official Live: 101 Proof.
 Singles from Vulgar Display of Power also received significant airplay on radio as did the companion music videos on MTV.
-"Walk" became one of the band's more popular songs, and it appeared on the UK Singles Chart, peaking at the No. 35 position.
-The album itself entered the American charts at No. 44.
+"Walk" became one of the band's more popular songs, and it appeared on the UK Singles Chart, peaking at number 35.
+The album itself entered the American charts at number 44.
 Pantera went on tour again, visiting Japan for the first time in July 1992 and later performing at the "Monsters of Rock" festival co-headlined by Iron Maiden and Black Sabbath in Italy.
 It was around this time that Darrell Abbott dropped the nickname "Diamond Darrell" and assumed "Dimebag Darrell", and Rex Brown dropped the pseudonym "Rex Rocker".